-The EPA EIAR Guidelines specifically list built services, roads and traffic, and waste management as topics which fall into the category of material assets.
-Further to this, the Guidance on the Preparation of the Environmental Impact Assessment Report (European Commission 2017) references buildings, other structures, mineral resources, and water resources as material assets.
-The Proposed Scheme will not have any impacts on buildings.
-This EIAR includes separate chapters covering a number of those listed material assets and other material assets as follows:
+The EPA Guidelines specifically list built services, roads and traffic, and waste management as topics which fall into the category of material assets.
+Further to this, the Environmental Impact Assessment of Projects - Guidance on the Preparation of the Environmental Impact Assessment Report (European Commission 2017) references buildings, other structures, mineral resources, and water resources as material assets.
+The Proposed Scheme will not have any impacts on buildings and other structures.
+This EIAR includes separate chapters covering a number of those listed material assets and other material assets, as follows: